quentin-st/SymfonyExceptions2GitLabIssuesBundle/README.md

 Here are some more things you can configure.
 Just add these items to your `config.yml`, under the `sym_exc_2_gtlb_isu_bndle` node.

+- `reopen_closed_issues` - boolean, default `true`:

+    When set to `true`, any closed issue will be reopened when a matching exception is caught.

 - `excluded_environments` - array, default `['dev', 'test']`:

     When encountering an exception in one of these environments, we won't report anything to your GitLab repository.